axibase/atsd/sql/README.md

 The `WHERE` clause is a condition which must be satisfied by the row to be included in results.

 Columns referenced in the `WHERE` clause are replaced by their value for the given row.
-The condition is then evaluated for each row, and if the result is `TRUE`, the row is included in the result set.
+The condition is then evaluated for each row, and if the result is `true`, the row is included in the result set.

 Typically, the `WHERE` clause includes an [interval condition](#interval-condition) to retrieve data for the specified time range.